 When people think of China they often associate it with the eating of rice, so here we describe the growing and cooking of rice in China.

 Rice only grows well in the south of the country, in the north it is wheat that is the staple cereal crop and noodles are more widespread than rice.
-One reason for the strong association of China with rice is that many Chinese who settled abroad and ran restaurants came from the south, and so the menus include rice, particularly Cantonese (Guangzhou).
+One reason for the strong association of China with rice is that many Chinese who settled abroad and ran restaurants came from the south, and so their menus include rice, particularly Cantonese (Guangzhou).
 For centuries the rice growing areas of Southern China provided the food necessary to support the people of the north.
 The Grand Canal provided the main south to north transport for this vital commodity.
 Here is a map showing in green the main areas where rice is grown in China.
 The areas where rice is the predominant crop are shown in dark green; it also shows where two or more crops of rice a year can be grown in the southern area.

-Over the centuries advanced schemes for irrigation have been introduced to maintain the level of water in the paddy fields for rice cultivation.
+Over the centuries advanced schemes for irrigation have been invented to maintain the level of water in the paddy fields for rice cultivation.
 Irrigation is used in about 90% of the land used to grow rice.
 The usual depth of water in paddy fields is 6 inches [15 cms].
 Foot powered pumps were in general use by the time of the Song dynasty.
 Paddy fields are often constructed by terracing of the landscape to increase the area suitable for growing rice.
-In more mountainous regions paddy fields are constructed as narrow strips following the contour lines of steep hills.
+In mountainous regions paddy fields are constructed as narrow strips following the contour lines of steep hills.
 It is the requirement for a naturally high rainfall or the adequate irrigation that puts the limit on where rice can be grown.

 Rice is not exclusively grown in China, it can be grown anywhere which is frost-free and receives enough water.
 China grows about 28% of the world's total rice production on a land area sized an impressive 298,997,512 acres [121,000,000 hectares].
 A typical yield is 6.7 tons per hectare when fertilizers are used.
 Generally the seedlings are planted out in April and harvested in September.
 In southern areas, where there is sufficient warm weather to raise two harvests in a single year, it is grown from March to June and again from June to November.